Hitachi Sirio: Milan

-All Sirios in Milan sport a dark green livery; the Siriettos sport either the dark green livery or a white-and-yellow livery.
+Since 2022, all Sirios and Siriettos in Milan have the white-yellow livery analogue to the rest of the rolling stock.

 Bergamo

-There are 14 bi-directional trams used on the Bergamo–Albino light rail.
+Tramvie Elettriche Bergamasche (TEB) has bought 14 bi-directional Sirios composed of 5 sections for the T1 line Bergamo - Albino.
+The exterior design of the trams was made by Pininfarina.

 Florence

-There were delivered 46 (17+22+7) bi-directional trams.
+Gestore Sistema Tranviario (GEST), owned partly by RATP DEV and the local transport company ATAF Gestioni bought 46 bi-directional Sirios composed of 5 sections.

 Naples

-There were delivered 22 bi-directional (driver seats in both ends) trams.
+Azienda Napoletana Mobilità (ANM) bought 22 bi-directional Sirios composed of 3 units.

 Sassari

-4 st bi-directional for Metrosassari. track gauge.
+The Sardinian transport company, Azienda Regionale Sarda Trasporti (ARST) bought 4 bi-directional Sirios composed of 5 units.

 Sweden

 Gothenburg

-The city of Gothenburg, Sweden, ordered 40 one-directional Sirio trams which were to be put into service on the Gothenburg tram network during 2005 and onwards.
+The city of Gothenburg, Sweden, ordered 40 one-directional Sirio trams, known as the M32 class, which were to be put into service on the Gothenburg tram network during 2005 and onwards.
 The trams were delivered late and functioned poorly when put into traffic.
 Among reported problems were excessive track damage caused by the trams, malfunctioning air conditioners inside the trams, and poor ride quality.
 The City of Gothenburg therefore withheld a large part of the payment for a delivered tram until fully operational.

 On December 3, 2009, the city authorities exercised their option for a further 25 trams of the same design at a cost of €61 million.